What is it?

 What's in it for you?

 In addition to safer neighborhoods, neighborhood watch increases community spirit and camaraderie with neighbors and builds stronger relationships with law enforcement.
 It’s easy to participate in Neighborhood Watch.
 The program embraces and promotes cooperation between residents to watch out for each other’s safety and work together to solve problems.
 Neighborhood Watch brings the power of organization and the ability to focus energy and resources to your community.

-To request an information packet to help you get started call 661/267-5170 or complete an interest form.
+- Request an information packet to help you get started by calling 661/267-5170 or complete an linterest form.